dfinity/interface-spec/spec/index.md

 When asking the IC about the state or call of a request, the user uses the request id (see [Request ids](#request-id)) to read the request status (see [Request status](#state-tree-request-status)) from the state tree (see [Request: Read state](#http-read-state)).

+#### Synchronous canister calling {#http-sync-call-overview}

+A synchronous update call, also known as a "call and await", is a type of update call where the replica will attempt to respond to the HTTPS request with a certificate of the call status.
+If the returned certificate indicates that the update call is in a terminal state (`replied`, `rejected`, or `done`), then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.
+A terminal state means the call has completed its execution.

+The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.

+The replica will maintain the HTTPS connection for the request and will respond once the call status transitions to a terminal state.

+If an implementation specific timeout for the request is reached while the replica waits for the terminal state, then the replica will reply with an empty body and a 202 HTTP status code.
+In such cases, the user should use [`read_state`](#http-read-state) to determine the status of the call.

 ### Request: Call {#http-call}

+In order to call a canister, the user makes a POST request to `/api/v3/canister/<effective_canister_id>/call`.
+The request body consists of an authentication envelope with a `content` map with the following fields:

+-   `request_type` (`text`): Always `call`

+-   `sender`, `nonce`, `ingress_expiry`: See [Authentication](#authentication)

+-   `canister_id` (`blob`): The principal of the canister to call.

+-   `method_name` (`text`): Name of the canister method to call.

+-   `arg` (`blob`): Argument to pass to the canister method.

+The HTTP response to this request can have the following forms:

+-   200 HTTP status with a non-empty body.
+This status is returned if the canister call completed within an implementation-specific timeout or was rejected within an implementation-specific timeout.

+    -   If the update call completed, a certificate for the state of the update call is produced, and returned in a CBOR (see [CBOR](#cbor)) map with the fields specified below:

+        -   `status` (`text`): `"certified_state"`

+        -   `reply` (`blob`):  A certificate (see [Certification](#certification)) with subtrees at `/request_status/<request_id>` and `/time`, where `<request_id>` is the [request ID](#request-id) of the update call.
+See [Request status](#state-tree-request-status) for more details on the request status.

+    -   If a non-replicated pre-processing error occurred (e.g., due to the [canister inspect message](#system-api-inspect-message)), then a body with information about the IC specific error encountered is returned.
+The body is a CBOR map with the following fields:

+        -   `status` (`text`): `"non_replicated_rejection"`

+        -   `reject_code` (`nat`): The reject code (see [Reject codes](#reject-codes)).

+        -   `reject_message` (`text`): a textual diagnostic message.

+        -   `error_code` (`text`): an optional implementation-specific textual error code (see [Error codes](#error-codes)).

+-   202 HTTP status with an empty body.
+This status is returned if an implementation-specific timeout is reached before the canister call completes.
+Users should use [`read_state`](#http-read-state) to determine the status of the call.

+-   4xx HTTP status for client errors (e.g. malformed request).
+Except for 429 HTTP status, retrying the request will likely have the same outcome.

+-   5xx HTTP status when the server has encountered an error or is otherwise incapable of performing the request.
+The request might succeed if retried at a later time.

+This request type can *also* be used to call a query method (but not a composite query method).
+A user may choose to go this way, instead of via the faster and cheaper [Request: Query call](#http-query) below, if they want to get a *certified* response.
+Note that the canister state will not be changed by sending a call request type for a query method (except for cycle balance change due to message execution).

+### Request: Asynchronous Call {#http-async-call}

 In order to call a canister, the user makes a POST request to `/api/v2/canister/<effective_canister_id>/call`.
 The request body consists of an authentication envelope with a `content` map with the following fields: